Do you use Google Analytics on your website? Is your Google Analytics CCPA compliant?

 Check out the easiest method to ensure that your Google Analytics complies with the CCPA.

 Disclaimer: This post is only for informative purposes.
 You should not consider this as legal advice.
-You should contact Legal person in California to know how to make your organization comply with CCPA.
+You should contact a Legal person in California to know how to make your organization comply with CCPA.

 How to Make Google Analytics CCPA Compliant?